xiaoruqi2005/XXX.github.io/_pages/about.md

 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

+Hey there!
+I'm Ruqi Xiao (肖茹琪), a third-year Computer Science undergrad at Wuhan University.
+I'm currently focusing on Trustworthy AI and Large Language Model security, working towards building reliable and robust intelligent systems.
+I'm always open to collaborating on interesting projects and discussions in these areas.

 # 🔥 News
 - *2025.10*: Received the 2025 **Lei Jun Computer Scholarship** at Wuhan University.